The Most Powerful of the Maya Kingdoms

-Only 20% of the site has been excavated and exposed to the public, the other 80% lies beneath the thick and dense jungle.
-You can guess from the many tree covered mounts that an edification is under.
-Infra red studies made by NASA show over 4000 constructions!
-You can imagine the size of this place if everything would be uncovered.
+Merely 20% of the site has been excavated and exposed to the public, the other 80% lies beneath the thick and dense jungle.
+You can guess from the many tree-covered mounts that an structure is underneath.
+Infra-red studies made by NASA show over 4000 constructions!
+You can imagine the vast size of this place if everything would be uncovered.

-Fortunately what you see today is well enough to give you an idea of how powerful the city once was while the many ongoing works to discover, uncover and restore are slowly expanding the visit area to the visitors.
+Fortunately, what you see today is well enough to give you an idea of how powerful Tikal once was while the many ongoing works to discover, uncover and restore are slowly expanding the area to the visitors.

-You will find the tallest pyramids ever built by the Mayans, and surprisingly really good preserved.
-Of course the many restoration works helped to leave for future generations what we can admire today.
-It is possible to climb few of them, being the one at the Great Plaza the most iconic for the views you will get of the plaza and surrounding constructions, but will explain better in the next sections below.
+You will find the tallest pyramids ever built by the Mayans, and surprisingly, these are some of the best preserved.
+Of course the many restoration works helped to retain for future generations what we can admire today.
+It is possible to climb a few of them, being the one at the Great Plaza the most iconic for the views you will get of the plaza and surrounding constructions, but will explain better in the next sections below.

 Templo IV is the tallest pre-Columbian structure ever built.
-You can climb to the top using the wooden stairs attached to the back and side.
-Those are not very visible at first look but they are there and it’s a must do for the views you will have at the top.
+You can climb to the top using the wooden stairs attached to the back and one of its sides.
+These are not very visible at first look but they are there and it’s a must do for the incredible views you will have at the top.